Weird Nones: The Moral Justifications for Religious Research on Non-Religious People

 As part of its assimilationist policy, Canada adopted a residential school program for Indigenous children, separating them from their parents, indoctrinating them in Christianity, and punishing the children harshly if they spoke their own languages and engaged in their own cultural practices.
 Housed institutionally, without the protection and nurturing of their parents and community, many Indigenous children in these schools were subjected to emotional, physical and sexual abuse, and neglect.
 Indigenous parents and communities were left grieving and bereft. (para.
 102)

-The court explicitly situates the Alberni case in this sociohistorical context.
+The court situated the Alberni case in this sociohistorical context.
 It also maintained that educational institutions have a responsibility to advance reconciliation with Indigenous peoples.
 The ‘culturalization’ of smudging worked to make the practice appropriate for students at a secular school, and by extension, respond to the ongoing legacy of residential schools.
 (The court also notes that the Port Alberni residential school did not close until 1973.)
 In this sense, ‘culture’ was deployed in a way that works to advances the state’s interest in reconciliation.
 This raises the question of how ‘Indigenous culture’ might appear in cases that do not advance state interests but challenge them.

 Conclusion